-San Diego business attorneys at Gehres Law Group provide advice to companies on how best to structure their business entity.
+San Diego business attorneys at Gehres Law Library provide advice to companies on how best to structure their business entity.
 This decision should ideally be made with the help of business formation attorneys when operations first begin.
 However, as companies expand and change, many alter their business structure.
 Making changes to the type of business entity could also become necessary as a result of regulatory changes, such as tax reform, that makes a particular organizational type more or less attractive.

 There are many different kinds of business entities that could be created.
 One option for California companies is to operate as a California professional corporation.
 This option is not available to all businesses, but companies that are eligible to operate as a professional corporation should work with an experienced attorney to understand the option and to determine which business entity makes the most sense.

 Can Your Company Operate as a California Professional Corporation?

 The California Corporations Code establishes the rules and requirements for when a company may operate as a professional corporation.
 In particular, the Mascone-Knox Professional Corporation Act details exactly when a company may operate as this type of business entity.
 The types of entities which may operate as a professional corporation include attorneys (Gehres Law Library is organized as a professional corporation), some medical professionals, CPA’s, psychiatrists, psychologists, and others.
 These types of organizations may not operate as a limited liability company.

 The relevant law stipulates that a professional corporation is organized under the Moscone-Knox Professional Corporation Act and the General Corporate Law.
 The professional corporation must generally be engaged in the business of rendering professional services in a single profession.